-Assignment 1: The genesis of the African continent, climate, and vegetation zones
+Assignment 1: The genesis of the African continent, climate, and vegetation zones Due: 13 September 2021

 - 1. Describe how the formation of Africa in geological time affected today's landforms, and give an example of how this affects life today in one particular place. - 2.
-Describe how Africa's major vegetation types derive from its physical environment and climate, and for one of these agro-ecological zones explain how this affects the way people live today
+2: Describe the drivers of Africa's climate and how climate interacts with landforms to cause major vegetation zones, and variations in them.
+For one of these zones explain how climate, landforms, and/or ecological features affect the way people live today.
+(Also note, this is a class about geographical patterns, and I am far more interesting in knowing how climate, landforms, etc. work and interact.
+Please avoid excessive biological details about species and habitats)